ryssbowh/craft-themes/README.md

 - Url path : Will cache separately or each url path
 - Url path (with query) : Same as above but will also look at the query string

-Each of those strategies can be set to cache differently whether the user is logged in or out, or cache differently for each logged in user.
+Each of those strategies can be set to cache differently whether the user is logged in or out, or cache differently for each logged in user or their view ports (mobile, tablet or desktop).
 Block caching uses Craft internal cache tagging system so cache will be automatically invalidated when elements used within a block are changed.

 ## Displays (Pro)